Marion Cultural Centre

 Library

-Visitors to Marion’s library increased from 300 to 750 per day and attracted 800 new members per month.
+In the years after the completion of the new library, visitors increased from 300 to 750 per day and attracted 800 new members per month.

 Other elements

 • Domain Theatre, the Centre’s performing arts hub.
-It has a flat floor, a balcony, retractable seating for 80 to 250 people and backstage and rehearsal facilities.
+It has a flat floor, a balcony, retractable seating for 80 to 250 people and backstage and rehearsal facilities

 • Gallery M, which has 76 m of hanging space, an advanced system of climate control and a specialised lighting and hanging system.
-There is also a general-purpose storage area and a space specifically designed for the care and storage of artworks.
+There is also a general-purpose storage area and a space specifically designed for the care and storage of artworks

 • three meeting rooms of various sizes

 • a 200m² foyer that is the hub of the Centre’s three other functional zones and opens onto the outside plaza space.
-It also works as a display space, café dining area and performance area with the steps as amphitheatre seating.
+It also works as a display space, café dining area and performance area with the steps as amphitheatre seating

 Sustainability